directus-labs/guest-authoring/copy-this-template-directory/index.md

 Let's describe the processes shown in the interaction scheme:

-1 - Flow set to react on create/update events in our _collection1_.
+1 - Flow set to react on create/update events in our _milestones_.
 Another flow set to react on delete events.

 2,3 - these flows send a signal to our Google Apps Script webapp, using "Webhook / Request URL" Action.

 4 - When needed (new/updated/deleted Google calendar event detected), Google Apps Script webapp sends signals to Directus Flow Webhook.

-5 - as the final step of Flow in 4, this Flow creates/updates/deletes items in collection1 according to received parameters.
+5 - as the final step of Flow in 4, this Flow creates/updates/deletes items in _milestones_ according to received parameters.

 6 - Google Calendar can send push notifications when an event is added/updated/deleted, those notifications can be received directly by
 Google Apps Script webapp, but webapp cannot read request headers, so proxy Directus Flow is used to modify requests and send them to